 True, since 1944, the idea of suicide attacks began to gain weight.
 The logic was simple: “Our people are massively dying and cannot cause the enemy distinct damage.
 So let them at least die and inflict this same damage. ”

 The benefit of technical development allowed this to be realized.
 Era of managed weapons not yet come, but the Japanese could get it by paying for it with the life of a pilot.
-He simply "aimed" his plane at the target right up to the last, than he achieved high accuracy of hitting.
-And raised the effectiveness of aviation in general.
+He simply "aimed" his plane at the target right up to the last, than achieved high accuracy of hitting.
+And raised the efficiency aviation as a whole.

 This practice could be transferred to other types of troops.
 In the case of subversive units, simply by creating plans that did not imply a return.
 Which greatly saved resources, and, as a result, also increased efficiency.